FijiOfficial Name: Republic of Fiji

 For more information, read the Department of State's Fact Sheet on Fiji on U.S. – Fiji relations.

 Entry, Exit & Visa Requirements

 To enter Fiji, you will need a passport valid for at least three months after your scheduled departure date from Fiji.
 You will also need proof that you have enough money to travel and that you have an onward or return ticket.
 You do not need a visa if you are a tourist staying less than four months.
 If you are traveling to the Lau group of islands by yacht, you need special permission from your first port of entry into Fiji.
-For more information on entry/exit requirements, you can contact the Embassy of the Republic of Fiji at 2000 M Street NW, Suite 710, Washington DC 20036, by phone at (202) 466-8320 and fax at (202) 466-8325.
+For more information on entry/exit requirements and the most current visa infromation, visit the Embassy of the Republic of Fiji website or contact the embassy at 2000 M Street NW, Suite 710, Washington DC 20036, by phone at (202) 466-8320 and fax at (202) 466-8325.
 You can also contact the Fiji Mission to the United Nations in New York by phone at 212-687-4130.
 If you are entering Fiji by boat, please pay special attention to the important requirements for access into Fiji.
-Visit the Embassy of Fiji website for the most current visa information.

 H1N1 Influenza Screening: Although international passengers are not currently being screened for influenza, Fiji has a standby process to screen for possible cases of the H1N1 influenza known as 'Swine Flu.'
 The Ministry of Health monitors H1N1 cases in Fiji.
 If the Ministry detects an H1N1 problem, international passengers arriving by air who show flu-like symptoms may be separated from the rest of the public and evaluated.
 Those infected with H1N1 influenza will receive treatment as required.
 Please verify this information with the Embassy of Fiji before you travel.